How Much Does It Cost to Get a Car Painted

 A basic paint job focuses on visual improvement rather than perfection.
 It usually includes minimal surface preparation and single-stage paint.

-In our survey of small to mid-size workshops, prices typically range from $500 to $1,200.
-At this level, how much does it cost to get a car painted depends largely on labor speed and paint quality.
+In our survey of small to medium-sized repair shops, prices typically ranged from $500 to $1,200.
+At this level, the cost of painting a car depends largely on the speed of the work and the quality of the paint.

 These jobs often show minor imperfections up close.
 However, they are popular for older daily drivers.